CraigglesO/lycheeJS/README.md

 due to XCode limitations.
 You can still create an own WebView iOS app and use the `html` platform adapter.

-lycheeJS does not ship 32-Bit runtimes in order to save hard disk space.
-If you still have a 32-Bit Computer and want to use lycheeJS, you have to fix (uncomment) at least the [node/update.sh](https://github.com/Artificial-Engineering/lycheeJS-runtime/blob/master/node/update.sh) script in the `./bin/runtime` folder and execute it once before
+lycheeJS does not ship x86 (32 bit) runtimes in order to save hard disk space.
+If you still have a x86 computer and want to use lycheeJS, you have to fix (uncomment) at least the [node/update.sh](https://github.com/Artificial-Engineering/lycheeJS-runtime/blob/master/node/update.sh) script in the `./bin/runtime` folder and execute it once before